Student Involvement Opportunities

 Indigenous Student Association (ISA)

-Advisor(s): Wendy Grab/Chip Murdock
+Advisor(s): Wendy Grab

 ISA is to provide all interested students, Native American or not, with an opportunity to interact and promote cultural awareness and reaffirmation through events and programming.
 Through the organization and its members, ISA hopes to foster cultural pride, solidarity, education, and understanding among all students at Wilmington College.